fishcus/KAP-manual/en/config/metastore_jdbc_sqlserver.en.md

-## Use JDBC (SQL Server) to connect other database as metastore
+## Use JDBC to connect SQL Server as metastore

-KAP Plus uses KyStorage to store cube data, therefor hbase only works as a storage for metadata.
-From KAP 2.4.x, KAP supports storing metadata to other databases with JDBC.

 ### Config metadata in the form of JDBC